telerik/blazor-docs/troubleshooting/general-issues.md

 .NET 8.0 introduces [new render modes for the Blazor components](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0).
 The `TelerikRootComponent` must be placed in a layout page (e.g. `MainLayout.razor`) with enabled interactive mode.
 At the time of writing, the default render mode is `Static` and not interactive, so you need to make this change explicitly in your app.

-Here are two options to go ahead with:
+Here are two possible options to proceed:

 * Set the render mode for the whole app as suggested in the [Blazor documentation](https://learn.microsoft.com/en-us/aspnet/core/blazor/components/render-modes?view=aspnetcore-8.0#set-the-render-mode-for-the-entire-app).
 This will save you specifying the render mode in every page and component.